naaseweb/naaseweb.github.io/_pages/about-us.md

 NAASE's Executive Committee consists of seven elected members (President, President-elect, immediate Past-President, and four at-large members) along with an  appointed Secretary (non-voting) and Treasurer (non-voting).
 Additional officers are three Program Chairs, appointed by the Executive Committee to organize sports economics sessions at allied meetings.

 Membership is open to any person interested in the economics of sports.
 All paying members receive a subscription to *Journal of Sports Economics*, at a discounted rate.
-See the [membership](/membership.md) page to join.
+See the [membership](/membership/) page to join.

 ### Current Officers
 <u>2025-2026 </u>
 President: Frank Stephenson, Berry College
 President-Elect: Eva Marikova Leeds, Moravian College
-Past-President: J.C Bradbury, Kennesaw State University
+Past-President: J.C.
+Bradbury, Kennesaw State University
 At-Large: Patrick Reilly, Skidmore College
 At-Large: Brian Soebbing, University of Alberta
 At-Large: Clay Collins, University of Georgia